Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/SecureSoftwareArchitecture/Chapter-18-Security-Testing-and-Vulnerabilities/Section-01-Security-Testing-Fundamentals/quiz.md

-# 18.1 Security Testing Fundamentals — Quiz
+# Section 18.1 Quiz: Security Testing Fundamentals

-## Question 1

-What is the primary advantage of Static Application Security Testing (SAST) over Dynamic Application Security Testing (DAST)?

-- SAST can find all possible vulnerabilities
+!!! quiz "Section 18.1 Quiz: Security Testing Fundamentals"

+    Test your understanding of security testing fundamentals, methodologies, and best practices.

+    **Time Limit**: 25 minutes
+    **Total Marks**: 15 marks
+    **Question Types**: Multiple choice

+    ---

+    1. What is the primary difference between security testing and functional testing?
+        - Security testing only focuses on performance
+        - { data-correct } Security testing focuses on identifying vulnerabilities and weaknesses that could be exploited
+        - Security testing is only done after deployment
+        - Security testing doesn't require test cases

+    2. Which type of security testing involves testing without any knowledge of the system's internal structure?
+        - White box testing
+        - { data-correct } Black box testing
+        - Gray box testing
+        - Unit testing

+    3. What is penetration testing primarily designed to accomplish?
+        - Test system performance under load
+        - { data-correct } Simulate real-world attacks to identify exploitable vulnerabilities
+        - Verify functional requirements
+        - Test user interface design

+    4. Which security testing approach provides the most comprehensive coverage?
+        - Black box testing only
+        - White box testing only
+        - { data-correct } Combination of black box, white box, and gray box testing
+        - Automated testing only

+    5. What is the purpose of vulnerability scanning in security testing?
+        - To improve system performance
+        - To test user acceptance
+        - { data-correct } To automatically identify known security vulnerabilities and misconfigurations
+        - To optimize database queries

+    6. Which principle should guide the timing of security testing in the development lifecycle?
+        - Only test after complete development
+        - Only test during deployment
+        - { data-correct } Integrate security testing throughout the entire development lifecycle
+        - Only test when security incidents occur

+    7. What is static application security testing (SAST) primarily used for?
+        - Testing runtime behavior
-- SAST analyzes code without executing the application
+        - { data-correct } Analyzing source code for security vulnerabilities without executing the program

-- SAST is faster than DAST

-- SAST produces fewer false positives

-## Question 2
+        - Load testing applications
+        - User interface testing

+    8. Which type of testing is dynamic application security testing (DAST)?
+        - Source code analysis
+        - { data-correct } Testing running applications by simulating attacks from the outside
+        - Database schema validation
+        - API documentation review

+    9. What is the main advantage of automated security testing tools?
+        - They replace the need for security expertise
+        - { data-correct } They can quickly scan for known vulnerabilities and provide consistent testing
+        - They can test everything without human oversight
+        - They are always more accurate than manual testing

+    10. Which factor is most critical when prioritizing security test cases?
+        - Development team preferences
+        - Testing tool availability
+        - { data-correct } Risk assessment based on potential impact and likelihood of exploitation
+        - Alphabetical order of features

-Which of the following vulnerability types would DAST be MOST effective at detecting?
+    11. Which of the following vulnerability types would DAST be MOST effective at detecting?
         - Hardcoded passwords in source code

-- SQL injection in a running web application
+        - { data-correct } SQL injection in a running web application
         - Unused import statements
         - Code complexity issues

-## Question 3

-In manual code review for security, what should be the PRIMARY focus when reviewing authentication code?
+    12. What should be the PRIMARY focus when reviewing authentication code during manual security review?
         - Code formatting and style
         - Performance optimization

-- Password hashing algorithms and session management
+        - { data-correct } Password hashing algorithms and session management
         - Variable naming conventions

-## Question 4

-Which OWASP Top 10 category would include SQL injection vulnerabilities?
+    13. Which OWASP Top 10 category would include SQL injection vulnerabilities?
         - A01: Broken Access Control
         - A02: Cryptographic Failures

-- A03: Injection
+        - { data-correct } A03: Injection
         - A04: Insecure Design

-## Question 5

-What is the main purpose of security regression testing?

-- To find new vulnerabilities in the application

-- To ensure that security fixes don't break existing functionality

-- To test application performance under load

-- To verify user interface design

-## Question 6

-Which of the following is a limitation of automated vulnerability scanners?

-- They cannot scan large codebases

-- They may produce false positives and miss context-dependent issues

-- They are too expensive to implement

-- They only work with specific programming languages

-## Question 7

-In a security testing pipeline, when should SAST tools typically be run?
+    14. In a security testing pipeline, when should SAST tools typically be run?
         - Only in production environments

-- During code commit and build processes
+        - { data-correct } During code commit and build processes
         - After manual penetration testing
         - Only when security incidents occur

-## Question 8

-What type of security testing would be MOST effective for finding Cross-Site Scripting (XSS) vulnerabilities?
+    15. What type of security testing would be MOST effective for finding Cross-Site Scripting (XSS) vulnerabilities?
         - Static code analysis only

-- Dynamic testing with payload injection
+        - { data-correct } Dynamic testing with payload injection
         - Dependency vulnerability scanning
         - Code coverage analysis

-## Question 9

-Which security header should be checked during DAST to prevent clickjacking attacks?

-- Content-Security-Policy

-- X-Frame-Options

-- X-XSS-Protection

-- Strict-Transport-Security

-## Question 10

-In a CI/CD pipeline, what should happen if critical security vulnerabilities are detected during automated testing?

-- Log the issues for later review

-- Continue deployment with warnings

-- Fail the build and prevent deployment

-- Reduce the severity rating automatically